What animals are native to Dubai and what animal-based experiences are on offer?

 If there’s one animal possibly even more revered than the camel in Dubai, it’s falcons.
 Falconry was a vital part of Bedouin life, and the culture lives on with falconry still being seen as a much sort-after skill, even with the younger generation.

 There are a few ways to have a falcon encounter near Dubai.
 Close the to city, look up the program of events with Wild Flight Dubai – a company that actively does pest control using falcons, they also provide demonstrations and cater to corporate groups.

 Wild Flight can also regularly be seen in the program of heritage experiences on offer at The Ritz-Carlton, Ras Al Khaimah Al Wadi Desert.
-You will catch camel rides and a huge range of wildlife experiences staying in this incredible corner of the desert, only around 40 minutes from DXB.
+You will catch camel rides and a huge range of wildlife experiences while staying in this incredible corner of the desert.
+Al Wadi in Ras Al Khaimah is only around 40 minutes from DXB.
 If time permits, definitely add an overnight stop to the desert in RAK to your itinerary!

 (We will update recommended providers of great day tours to Abu Dhabi once the domestic border re-opens for tourists)